 The Los Angeles City Charter Sections 1158 and 1160 require periodic employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate the required assets to pay benefits when due.
-The required contribution rate for the Postemployment Health Care Plan for the fiscal year ended June 30, 2021, was 4.49% of projected payroll, based on the June 30, 2019 actuarial valuation.
+The actuarially determined aggregate contribution rate for the Postemployment Health Care Plan for the fiscal year ended June 30, 2022, was 4.29% (4.17% for Tier 1 and 4.73% for Tier 3) of projected payroll, based on the June 30, 2020 actuarial valuation.

-Upon closing the fiscal year 2020-21, LACERS recalculated employer contribution rate using actual payroll incurred during the fiscal year which was smaller than projected covered payroll used by the City to make the advance payment on July 15, 2020.
-As a result, employer contributions for Postemployment Health Care Plan were \$4,101,000 more than required, and this amount was credited towards employer contribution for fiscal year 2021-22.
-While the total actual payroll was lower than projected, actual payroll for Tier 3 Members was higher than projected.
-Because the employer contribution rate for Postemployment Health Care Plan for Tier 3 Members was higher than the rate for Tier 1 Members, the overall effective rate of employer contribution for Postemployment Health Care Plan, based on actual payroll, was 4.54%, a slightly higher rate than 4.49% originally projected.
+Upon closing the fiscal year 2021-22, LACERS recalculated employer contribution rate using actual payroll incurred during the fiscal year which was smaller than projected covered payroll used by the City to make the advance payment on July 15, 2021.
+As a result, employer contributions for Postemployment Health Care Plan were \$9,824,000 more than required, and this amount was credited towards employer contribution for fiscal year 2022-23.
+Based on actual payroll, the effective rate of employer contribution for Postemployment Health Care Plan was 4.25% for fiscal year 2021-22.

-Net OPEB (Asset) Liability
+Net OPEB Liability

-As of June 30, 2021, the components of the net OPEB (asset) liability were as follows (in thousands):
+As of June 30, 2022, the components of the net OPEB liability were as follows (in thousands):

-Total OPEB Liability Less: Plan Fiduciary Net Position \$ 3,520,078 (3,781,652) Plan's Net OPEB (Asset) Liability \$ (261,574) Plan Fiduciary Net Position as a percentage of the Total OPEB Liability 107.4%
+Total OPEB Liability \$ 3,580,696

+Less: Plan Fiduciary Net Position (3,347,771)

+Plan's Net OPEB Liability \$ 232,925

+Plan Fiduciary Net Position as a percentage

+of the Total OPEB Liability 93.5%